Dr. EMMA WITKOWSKI

 Smack talk, teamwork, and playing for keeps: weighing in on some bodies that matter in the serious pursuit of Esports: Invited talk for Clash of Realities: International Conference on the Art, Technology and Theory of Digital Games.
 Cologne Game Lab, Germany.
 November 15 -17, 2016.

-Serious E-sporting Leisure: Invited speaker at the Swedish National Institute for Public Health symposium on “Gaming, Gambling and Gender”.
+Serious E-sporting Leisure: Invited talk for the Swedish National Institute for Public Health symposium on “Gaming, Gambling and Gender”.
 December 10-11, 2010.

 Articles/Chapters – Refereed